nextbreakpoint/infrastructure-as-code/README.md

 ## Configure S3 bucket

 A S3 bucket is required for storing secrets and certificates used to provision the machines.
 The bucket is also used as backend for storing Terraform's remote state.
-Since the bucket contains secrets, access must be restricted.
+Since the bucket contains secrets, the access must be restricted.
 Consider enabling KMS encryption to increase security.

 Create a S3 bucket with the command: